 Below: 1st photo - Fertile flowers form a pod like a garden pea, but flattened and without hair, containing up to 15 dark seeds that are flung out when the dry pod splits open.
 2nd photo - A pod with peas nearing maturity.
 Note how peas alternate in attachment to the right and left side of the pod.
 3rd photo - The dry pod: It splits into two sections and twists into a spiral, which flings out some of the dry peas.

 Below: 1st photo - The flower raceme has 4 to 10 individually stalked flowers.
 2nd photo - The compound leaf has two oval to lance shaped leaflets.
 Note the wing on the leaf stalk and the main stem.
 3rd photo - A branched tendril rises from the junction of the leaflets.
-Note the small bract at base of the winged leaf stalk.
+Note the small stipule at base of the winged leaf stalk.

 Below: A group of plants showing the sprawling ability to climb onto other vegetation.

 There are six species of Lathyrus found in Minnesota: L. maritimus, Beach Pea; L. ochroleucus, Cream Pea or Pale Vetchling; L. palustris, Marsh Vetchling; and L. venosus, Veiny Pea are all considered native.
 Two others are introduced: L. latifolius, Everlasting Pea; and L. tuberosus, Tuberous Vetchling.
-Only L. venosus and L. ochroleucus are found in the Garden.
+Only L. venosus and L. ochroleucus are found in the Garden today.